nickarrow/the-foundry/Epistolary Framework/Epistolary Guide.md

 > A framework for collaborative, asynchronous storytelling in The Foundry

+I've always wanted to try asynchronous Ironsworn, and Epistolary games have also always fascinated me.
+This is a TOTALLY optional framework for playing an Epistolary version of Ironsworn, Starforged, or Sundered Isles.
+You most certainly can ignore this and just create your own campaign (or go play in someone else's), but it is here if you are interested.

 ## What is Epistolary Play?

 Epistolary play is a style of collaborative storytelling where multiple players contribute to a shared narrative through **letters, messages, or journal entries** written in-character.
 Each player plays their own game, pursues their own adventures, but periodically writes a **Spotlight Letter** — a meaningful contribution to the shared story that connects to a **Shared Vow** spanning the entire campaign.